 Negotiations between the FBU and the Department for Communities and Local Government — as well as the devolved governments — have been taking place for three years, and since the last strike on January 3, both the union and government have undertaken work examining financial, technical and legal issues.

-Following the last meeting of the union’s executive council on April 9 and 10, the union wrote to the minister saying that if they had not received any proposals by April 24, they would conclude that the government was unwilling or unable to offer any improvement.
+Following the last meeting of the union’s executive council on April 9 and 10, the union wrote to the minister saying that if they hadn’t received any proposals by April 24, they would conclude that the government was unwilling or unable to offer any improvement.

 In a letter dated April 23, the Westminster fire minister, Brandon Lewis, commended the way in which the union had engaged with government on several fronts but did not present any new proposals.

-As a result, the union’s executive council unanimously decided to take further industrial action.
+As a result, at a meeting yesterday the union’s executive council unanimously decided to take further industrial action.